 Rising ratios of house price to earnings for all buyers.
 Despite a small dip since 2015, house prices are still well above long-term averages.
 The UK has one of the most expensive housing markets in the world.

 Causes of generation rent

 Period of low-interest rates.
 Low-interest rates have increased the desirability of buying rather than renting.
 This has encouraged more buy to let.
-The desirability of buying outright has also pushed up average house prices, meaning that young first-time buyers struggle to get sufficient deposit.
+The desirability of buying outright has also pushed up average house prices, meaning that young first-time buyers struggle to get a sufficient deposit.

 Shortage of supply.
 The UK population is growing relatively fast, and the number of households is forecast to grow sharply (also more single people living alone).
 Demand is forecast to grow by 250,000 a year.
-However, supply is constrained by planning permissions and difficulty of making land available.
+However, supply is constrained by planning permissions and the difficulty of making land available.

 Other financial constraints on young people.
 The introduction and expansion of tuition fees has led to growth in student loans.
 The financial burden of repaying student loans increases the difficulty of also saving to buy.

 Weak productivity and real wage growth.
 Since 2009, the UK has seen poor growth in productivity and real wages.
 This means that wages have not been able to keep up with rising house prices